-DHS/TSA is updating the system of records to incorporate four DHS standard routines uses.
-One routine use will allow release of information to appropriate agencies, entities, and persons when DHS/TSA suspects or has confirmed that the security or confidentiality of information in a system of records has been compromised The second routine use permits the release of information to the media when there exists a legitimate public interest in disclosing information.
-Release under this routine use will require the approval of the Chief Privacy Officer in consultation with the counsel.
-The third routine use allows the release of information to a court, magistrate, administrative tribunal or opposing counsel or parties where a federal agency is a party or has an interest in the litigation or administrative proceeding.
-The fourth routine use allows DHS/TSA to release information to a former employee when it is necessary to consult with the former employee regarding a matter that is within that person's former area of responsibility.
+DHS/TSA is updating the system of records to incorporate five Department of Homeland Security (DHS) standard routines uses.
+One routine use will allow the release of information to appropriate agencies, entities, and persons when DHS/TSA suspects or has confirmed that the security or confidentiality of an information system of records has been compromised.
+Another routine use permits the release of information to the media when there exists a legitimate public interest in disclosing information.
+Release under this routine use will require the approval of the DHS Chief Privacy officer in consultation with counsel.
+The third routine use allows the release of information to a court, magistrate,